Overview

 Course content

-The Cognitive and Clinical Neuroscience MSc consists of a variety of optional modules alongside a compulsory dissertation.
-This course has been designed to give the most up-to-date knowledge in neuroscience methods and their applications in the understanding of brain function in health and disease.
+The Cognitive and Clinical Neuroscience MSc consists of a variety of compulsory modules alongside a dissertation.
+This course has been designed to give you up-to-date knowledge in cognitive and clinical neuroscience and its applications in the understanding of brain function in health and disease.

 Compulsory

-This module aims to provide an in-depth knowledge of the core cognitive and affective processes and the neural networks implicated in these processes, to provide a sound understanding of specific cognitive and brain dysfunctions in neuropsychiatric disorders such as autism or schizophrenia, and to provide an insight into the role of genetics and individual differences in cognitive and brain functions and the continuum theories of psychopathology.
+This module provides an in-depth knowledge of the core cognitive and affective processes, and the neural networks implicated in these processes, leading to a sound understanding of specific cognitive and brain dysfunctions in neuropsychiatric disorders such as schizophrenia or affective disorders, and to provide an insight into the role of genetics and individual differences in cognitive and brain functions and the continuum theories of psychopathology.

 This course can be studied undefined undefined, starting in undefined.